-Birds are a great asset to any garden, so consider these five best organic practices for bird gardens to keep them coming back year after year.
+Because birds are a great asset to any garden, consider these five best organic practices for bird gardens to keep them coming back year after year.

 If you want to attract birds to your yard, then you’ll want to incorporate the best organic practices for bird gardens.

 And, they are:

 - Use Native Plants